dabox78/MarlinDgusResources/projects/README.md

 3. start DGUS Tool
    1. load project
    3. optinal: make modifiactions
-   4. click Generate to create \*.bin files
+   4. click "Generating Configuration File" to create \*.bin files
    5. optional: if icon resources were modified export them with the DWIN ICO generator from the `./display/icon/nnn-xyz.ico/` folder to the `./DWIN_SET/nnn-xyz.ico` file
 4. flash DGUS display
    1. store the complete DWIN_SET folder onto a CF card; since you will most likely do this many times use sth. as follows (Ubuntu):